salsify/goldiloader/README.md

 Goldiloader detects associations with any of these options and disables automatic eager loading on them.

+It might still be possible to eager load these with Goldiloader by using [custom preloads](#custom-preloads).

 ### Eager Loading Limitation Workarounds

 Most of the Rails limitations with eager loading can be worked around by pushing the problematic SQL into the database via database views.
 Consider the following example with associations that can't be eager loaded due to SQL limits: